 Born with a curious mind and intellectual abilities, Annette sought answers to life's hardest questions through prayer, study and travel.
 She followed in her mothers footsteps, pursuing higher education at Brigham Young University, graduating with a Bachelor of Science degree in Human Development and Family Relations and with a minor in Elementary Education.
 Following her graduation, Annette served as an elementary school teacher off and on for many decades.

 During her sophomore year at BYU, Annette married Lynn Godfrey in the Logan Utah LDS Temple on 28 December 1959.
 Together they started a family, raising five adopted children - Charity, Nicole, Lance, Piper and York.
 Over time the couple would welcome into the world 13 grandchildren, 4 great-grandchildren, and a bonus Chinese son, Guo Meng (aka Brigham).

 Annette dedicated her life to serving her family, community, and Heavenly Father.
 As a devout member of the Church of Jesus Christ of Latter Day Saints, Annette held many leadership and teaching positions in the Women's Relief Society, the Children's Primary, and for 14 years taught young adults in the Church's Seminary system.
 After they retired, she and her husband served a total of five full-time senior missions for the Church; in the Peoples Republic of China (China Teachers Program), South Carolina (Welfare Dept.) and Salt Lake City (Missionary Department) She was often heard to say that the first place she would go in the next life was to the library.
 That's probably where she is now.

-To send flowers to Annette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Annette Batty Godfrey, please visit our floral store.

 Church of Jesus Christ of Latter-Day Saints - Humanitarian Services